sempr-tk/sempr/README.md

  	Something* else_;
 };
 ```
 > What does it mean to change any part of this structure?
-Which events shall be triggered?
+Which events should be triggered?
 Should modifying through `Base` also trigger `Derived::changed()`?
 Sure.
 Should modifying through `Derived`also trigger `Base::changed()`?
 Maybe.
-Should modifying `Something`through `Derived`s pointer trigger `Derived::changed()`?
+Should modifying `Something` through `Derived`s pointer trigger `Derived::changed()`?
 Maybe.
 Should modifying `Something`through `Derived`s pointer trigger `Base::changed()`?
 Maybe not?

 Care must be taken that every relevant type of event is fired when an entity is created / loaded / changed or erased.
-When entities are added to the core, they are given a access to the event-broker, so that they are able to inform the system about changes.
+When entities are added to the core, they are given access to the event-broker, so that they are able to inform the system about changes.
 The question of _entity-ownership_ is a hard one -- who creates (i.e.: persists), updates and removes an entity?
 This is left to the user for now.
 Allowing an entity to create other entities is a difficult task: The entity needs access to the core (and/or database?), and take care that no pointers to non-persisted entities are to be saved.
-Therefore we will for now assume that the user creates and adds all entities to the core, and only creates the connections afterwards (e.g., first adding a mesh and an object, and calling something alike `object->setMesh(mesh)`afterwards. `setMesh`should, in turn, save the pointer to the mesh and call `changed()`, a method that has to be overriden by entity-types to fire special events.)
+Therefore we will for now assume that the user creates and adds all entities to the core, and only creates the connections afterwards (e.g., first adding a mesh and an object, and calling something alike `object->setMesh(mesh)` afterwards. `setMesh` should, in turn, save the pointer to the mesh and call `changed()`, a method that has to be overriden by entity-types to fire special events.)

 ## Storage